Students will learn about Japanese culture as they create hand fans using paper and paint.

 - Fold paper in half horizontally or – as I tell the students – like a book.

 - Using watercolor, make bold brush strokes.
 I emphasized using a quick brush stroke to fill in leaves.
-Use several colors or paint with the seasons.

 - Let dry.